[IM]PACT Internship leads to new life plans, new lives in Christ

 “For me, this was my first time out of the states,” he said of joining The 6° Initiative in Togo.
 “It was very good stepping out of my comfort zone.”

-That’s saying something because Hartsell wasn’t comfortable for long.
+That’s saying something because the intern wasn’t comfortable for long.
 A big storm hit the region of Togo where he served and knocked out the Internet for five weeks.

 He’s done a phone fast before.
 So, he was prepared for going without the WI-FI fueled convenience of gathering information and connecting with family and friends in some ways.